 I moved to this city soon after I celebrated my 19th birthday, emotions were simple and situations were let just say not that complicated.
 Either I loved someone with all my heart or hated to an extent that I could burn them alive (isn’t recklessness and stupidity is a part of a deal in that age?).

-Here is a funny incident that I want to share which might bring a smile on your face:
+Here is a funny incident that I want to share which might bring a smile to your face:

 The city I come from addresses people after suffixing “JI (जी)” at the end of their name and we say “Hum (हम)” instead of “main (मैं)”.

 During my training days, I tried to speak as less as I could without much of a success for a talkative person like me.
 But every time I addressed the mentor or the senior, unknowingly I added “Ji” after their name.
 I was trolled but somehow few found it cute enough to remember it all through these years.
 These dear buddies still tease me by saying, Kavita Ji, every time I talk to them (persistent enough?)

 I wanted to go on a break and got up from my seat.
 The team leader looked at me with the questioning eyes and without much ado, I told him that “hum break pe ja rahe hain” which in my head translates as “I am going on a break”.
 But for my team leader, it wasn’t that simple as he couldn’t afford the whole bunch to go on a break at the same time.

 As mentioned before I have been fortunate enough to find people who respect the oddity in me.
 So, the team leader of mine was courteous enough and instead of being unhappy with my declaration to go on a break with a whole bunch called me on my extension.
 He told me that break times are fix and “hum” means “we” all cannot go on a break at the same time.
 I was embarrassed to the core and told him politely that I meant to go on a break alone.
 It took him a minute to understand and then he laughed like a laughing Buddha (not kidding!).